Date of Last Update

 Export Policy As PDF

-The probationary appointment review is conducted to allow the unit, college, and university to formally assess the probationary faculty member’s performance as he/she progresses towards tenure and, when applicable, to offer guidance for the future tenure review.
+4.2.7 Probationary Appointments.
+The probationary appointment review is conducted to allow the unit, College, and University to formally assess the probationary faculty member’s performance as he/she progresses towards tenure and, when applicable, to offer guidance for the future tenure review.

-A regular faculty member's total probationary period shall not exceed seven (7) full-time equivalent years of continuing appointment (not including unpaid leaves) at Grand Valley State University.
-Allowance may be given for up to three (3) full-time equivalent years of service of an academic nature in other institutions of higher learning at the rank of Assistant Professor or higher, service as a Librarian or full-time service as a visiting faculty member at the rank of Assistant Professor or higher at Grand Valley State University.
+A regular faculty member's total probationary period shall not exceed seven (7) full-time equivalent years of continuing appointment (not including unpaid leaves) at the University.
+Allowance may be given for up to three (3) full-time equivalent years of service of an academic nature in other institutions of higher learning at the rank of Assistant Professor or higher, service as a Librarian or full-time service as a visiting faculty member at the rank of Assistant Professor or higher at the University.

 The exact number of years equated toward the probationary period will be stipulated in writing as a part of the appointment process.
 Years granted for prior service count towards promotion eligibility.
 Years granted for prior service affect sabbatical eligibility as described in Section 4.2.25.

 If allowance for previous service is stipulated, it shall not subsequently be changed, rescinded or revoked.
-Notwithstanding any other provision of Chapter 4 of the Board of Trustees' Policies, a regular faculty member's probationary period shall not be extended once it is established.
+Notwithstanding any other provision of the Board of Trustees' Policies, a regular faculty member's probationary period shall not be extended once it is established.

 If allowance for prior service is not granted, a faculty member will be appointed for an initial four (4) year period and the first formal review for this appointment will occur in the winter semester of the third year.
 If the first formal review is successful, the faculty member will be eligible for a three (3) year renewal appointment.